lantunes/fixd/README.md

 ### Request Values

-You can access request values in the body of your response:
+You can access the request body in the body of your response:

 ```java
 server.handle(Method.PUT, "/name")